 How long it takes to get a website built depends on the content of the website.

-- eCommerce websites may take two weeks.
+- eCommerce websites may take a week or so.

 All websites need: